gideonshaked/eecs398-final-project-power-outages/index.md

 Outages typically last under 3 days, though long tails exist due to extreme events.

+#### Outage Frequency and Duration Over Time

 We also looked at how outages are distributed over time:

 <iframe src="assets/plots/univar/Power_Outages_by_Year_700x350.html" width="700" height="350" frameborder="0" scrolling="no"></iframe>

+It seems that there was a spike in outages during 2011-2013.
+This was probably due to an increase in severe weather events during this time period.

 <iframe src="assets/plots/univar/Average_Outage_Duration_by_Month_700x350.html" width="700" height="350" frameborder="0" scrolling="no"></iframe>
+<iframe src="assets/plots/univar/Average_Outage_Frequency_by_Month_700x350.html" width="700" height="350" frameborder="0" scrolling="no"></iframe>

-Outage frequency peaks in summer, likely reflecting storm seasons, while average duration spikes in winter--potentially due to ice storms and slower repairs.
+Outage frequency peaks in summer, likely reflecting storm seasons, while outage duration spikes in winter--potentially due to ice storms and slower repairs.

-### Bivariate Analysis

-To examine cause-specific impacts:
+#### Breakdown of Outage Causes

+We examined cause-specific impacts as well:

 <iframe src="assets/plots/bivar/Outage_Duration_by_Cause_Category_700x350.html" width="700" height="350" frameborder="0" scrolling="no"></iframe>